Famicom Disk System: History

-Despite the Famicom Disk System's success and advantages over the Famicom itself, it also imposed many problems of its own.
-Most common was the quality of the Disk Cards; Nintendo removed the shutters on most Disk System games to reduce costs, instead placing them in a wax sleeve and clear plastic shell.
-The disks themselves are fragile, and the lack of a shutter made them collect dust and fingerprints, eventually rendering them unplayable as a result.
-Piracy was also rampant, with disk copying devices and bootleg games becoming commonplace in stores and in magazine advertisements.
-Third-party developers for the Disk System were also angered towards Nintendo's strict licensing terms, requiring that it receive 50% copyright ownership of any and all software released — this led to several major developers, such as Namco and Hudson Soft, refusing to produce games for it.
-Four months after the Disk System was released, Capcom released a Famicom conversion of Ghosts 'n Goblins on a 128k cartridge - larger than the Disk Card's 112k capacity - which, as a result, made consumers and developers less impressed with the Disk System's technological features.
+Despite the Famicom Disk System's success, and advantages over the Famicom itself, it also imposed many problems of its own.
+Most common was the quality of the Disk Cards; not only were they fragile, because the shutters on most disks were removed to reduce costs, it was common for them to collect fingerprints and dust, eventually rendering their games unplayable.
+Piracy was rampant, with disk copying devices and bootleg games becoming commonplace in stores and in magazine advertisements.
+Third-party developers were angered by Nintendo's requirement that it own half of the copyright of FDS games, with several, including Namco and Hudson Soft, refusing to produce games for the system, and Capcom releasing a port of Ghosts 'n Goblins which proved that so long as the cartridges were large enough, it was possible to publish FDS games on the Famicom.
 Retailers disliked the Disk Writer kiosks for taking up too much space and for generally being unprofitable.
 The Disk System's vague error messages, long loading times, and the poor quality of the rubber drive belt that spun the disks are also cited as attributing to its downfall.
+For these reasons, a planned American release, announced in 1986, had been cancelled by November 1988, when it was approved by the Japanese branch.

-By 1989, advancements in technology made cartridge games much cheaper and easier to produce, leaving the Famicom Disk System obsolete.
-Retailers were critical of Nintendo simply abandoning the Disk Writers and leaving stores with large kiosks that took up vital space, while companies began to release or move their games from the Disk System to a standard cartridge; towards the end of development, Squaresoft ported Final Fantasy over to the Famicom as a cartridge game, with its own battery backup save feature.
+By 1989, game cartridges had become easier and cheaper to produce, obsoleting the FDS.
+Retailers were critical of Nintendo simply abandoning the Disk Writers and leaving stores with large kiosks that took up vital space, while companies began to release or move their games from the Disk System to a standard cartridge; towards the end of development, Square ported Final Fantasy over to the Famicom as a cartridge game, with its own battery backup save feature.
 Nintendo officially discontinued the Famicom Disk System in 1990, selling around 4.4 million units total.
-Disk writing services were still kept in operation until 2003, while technical services were serviced up until 2007.
+Disk writing services were still kept in operation until September 30, 2003, while technical services were provided up until October 31, 2007.